 No, you do not need to remove the pumpkin skin before cooking.
 The raw skin is tough to remove.
 Once the pumpkin has been cooked, the skin comes off much easier!

 Is roasting the pumpkin the only way to cook it?

-No. Roasting a pumpkin in the oven isn't the only way to cook a pumpkin for pumpkin puree.
+No. Roasting a pumpkin in the oven isn't the only way to cook a pumpkin for your puree.
 You may also steam pumpkins on the stove or cook them in an instant pot or crockpot.
-Regardless of how you cook your pumpkins, you will still end up with a delicious pumpkin puree!
+Regardless of how you cook your pumpkins, you will still have a delicious pumpkin puree!